grizzlysmit/pack/README.md

 Motivation
 ----------

-The command **gnome-extensions pack** has too many arguments this takes care of that making it easier to package up your gnome-shell extensions.
+The command **gnome-extensions pack** has too many arguments this takes care of that making it easier to package up your gnome-shell extensions; at the expense of setting up a configuration file once, and there are methods for that.

 ### pack